codepool/codepool.github.io/_posts/2019-02-15-from-js-callbacks-to-promises-to-async-await.markdown

 date:   2019-02-15 18:31:12 +0530
 categories: jekyll update
 comments: true
+description: "Learn how javascript has evolved from callbacks to promises and now to async/await"
 ---

 In the recent years, Javascript as a language has evolved a lot making the development much easier than before.
 New versions of EcmaScript (ES) are being released almost every year bringing in more and more improvements to the language.